Last updated on June 29th, 2020 at 09:43 am

 In previous years, we headed north first and found that area to be very beautiful.
-In January 2017, however, an invasive aquatic plant called hydrilla had turned the northern stretch of the Turner into a mat of vegetation.
+At times, however, an invasive aquatic plant called hydrilla has turned the northern stretch of the Turner into a mat of vegetation.
 Paddling through it was like paddling through pudding.

 The first section southbound on the Turner is full of wildlife – small alligators and all sorts of birds.
 The vegetation is spectacular: The trees are packed with airplants that cover every available surface; there are beautiful groupings of water lilies and swamp lilies.

 After about 45 minutes, the first mangrove tree appears and then you plunge into a shadowy mangrove tunnel.
 That tunnel opens up to placid pond, and then it is mangrove tunnel No. Two.
 This one is tighter and longer.
 We tuck our paddles into our canoe and pull ourselves through it in a form of hand-to-hand combat, ducking constantly to limbo under low branches.
 (Don’t try the second mangrove is water level is high; there might not be enough clearance.)

 The open marsh that follows rewards us with birds – flocks of storks, squawking, grunting ibis, herons voicing their annoyance, kingfishers with their rattling call.

 In this section, you find the only landing spot on the trail, a little section of ground with a few palm trees and several picnic tables.
 It is a perfect places to stretch.
 It comes about 1.75 miles into the trail, so watch for it and stretch your legs.